eduardolmedeiros/tomcat-docker/README.md

 # Apache Tomcat 8 with OpenJDK 8

+This is a docker image with Tomcat 8 that ships a hello world java application.
+Useful for demo and labs.

 ## Building stage

 ### A description of the variables for the building stage